|Birthname||Margaret Hilda Roberts|

 The husband of the former U.K. Prime Minister died on June 26, 2003 in London.
 Sir Denis Thatcher was 88 years old and had been in poor health.
 Just five months prior to his death, he had heart bypass surgery.

 Thatcher suffered from poor health for several years before her death.
 On 21 December 2012, she underwent an operation to remove a growth from her bladder.
-Thatcher died in the morning of 8 April 2013 in London after suffering a stroke.
+Thatcher died in the morning of 8 April 2013 at about 11am in London after suffering a stroke.
 Lord Bell, Thatcher's spokesman, confirmed her death at 12:52 BST (11:52 UTC) by press release

 - associate relationship with Schapiro, Leonard (born 22 April 1908)